websauna/websauna/docs/source/narrative/modelling/database.rst

         dbsession = request.dbsession
         user = dbsession.query(User).get(1)

 ``request.dbsession`` transaction is bound to HTTP request lifecycle.
-If HTTP request success, the transaction is commited.
+If HTTP request succeeds, the transaction is committed.
 If HTTP request fails due to a raised exception, but not due to error value return from view, the transaction is rolled back and nothing is written into a database.

 Session from other SQLAlchemy model instances
 ---------------------------------------------